Thelma & Louise: Plot

 Meanwhile, J.D. talks his way into Thelma's room.
-She learns he is a convicted armed robber who has violated the terms of his parole.
-They make love, the first time Thelma has had an enjoyable sexual experience.
+She learns he is a convicted armed robber who has violated his parole.
+They have sex, the first time Thelma has had an enjoyable sexual experience.

-The following morning, Louise tells Jimmy that she won't marry him.
+The following morning, Louise tells Jimmy she will not marry him.
 Jimmy leaves, devastated.
-Thelma later tells Louise about her night with J.D.
-Louise panics when she realizes Thelma left him alone with the money, and the women run to the room to discover he has stolen Louise's savings and fled.
-Louise is distraught, so a guilt-ridden Thelma takes charge and later robs a nearby convenience store using tactics she learned from J.D.
+Thelma later tells her about her night with J.D.
+Louise panics when she realizes Thelma left him alone with the money, so the women run to the room, discovering he has stolen Louise's savings and fled.
+Louise is distraught, so a guilt-ridden Thelma takes charge, later robbing a nearby convenience store using tactics she learned from J.D.

-Meanwhile, the FBI closes in on the duo after witnesses at the bar identify Louise's 1966 Ford Thunderbird convertible.
+The FBI closes in on the duo after witnesses at the bar identify Louise's 1966 Ford Thunderbird convertible.
 Led by Arkansas State Police Investigator Hal Slocumb, the police question J.D. and tap into the phone line at Darryl's house.
 Slocumb sympathizes with the pair's situation and understands why they did not report Harlan's killing.
 During a few brief phone conversations with Louise, Hal expresses his concerns but is unable to persuade her to surrender.

 Later, Thelma and Louise are pulled over by a New Mexico state trooper for speeding.
 Knowing he will soon discover they are wanted for murder and armed robbery, Thelma holds him at gunpoint and locks him in the trunk of his police car.
-Driving further west, they encounter a foul-mouthed truck driver who has repeatedly made obscene gestures at them.
-They pull over and demand an apology from him; when he refuses, they fire at his fuel tanker, causing it to explode.
+Driving further west, they encounter a foul-mouthed truck driver who repeatedly makes obscene gestures at them.
+They pull over and demand an apology from him.
+When he refuses, they fire at his fuel tanker, causing it to explode.

 The FBI locates the women, who lead them on a high-speed chase.
-They are finally cornered by the authorities, only 100 yards from the edge of the Grand Canyon.
+They are finally cornered, only 100 yards from the edge of the Grand Canyon.
 Hal arrives on the scene, but the women refuse his last attempt to talk them into surrendering.
 Rather than be captured, Thelma proposes that they "keep going".
-Both kiss and hold hands as Louise steps on the gas and, as Hal desperately pursues them on foot, they accelerate over the cliff.
+They kiss and hold hands as Louise steps on the gas and, as Hal desperately pursues them on foot waving at them to stop, they accelerate over the cliff and fly off to their deaths.